 Scrooge: Man!
 You must have fueled this car with T.N.T.!...
 But, then, these old crates will run on almost anything!

 Attendant: I'll say!
 That one's running on weed spray!

 - The Adventures of Tintin (2011): Tintin and Captain Haddock are almost out of fuel when flying a sea plane through a thunderstorm.
 In a last desperate gambit, Tintin suggests Haddock pour the medicinal spirits in the planes first aid kit into the fuel tank, hoping it will enable them to fly just a bit further and give them the opportunity to land.
 Unfortunately, Haddock had already drunk them.
 Inspired by Tintin's comment that they are running on fumes, he instead forces himself to belch into the tank, his breath already being established to be laced with booze.
 Sure enough it proves so potent it not just restarts the engine but causes it to catch fire.

 - The Rescuers: Played With.
 At the climax Luke's "swamp juice" is used as to start Madame Medusa's swamp mobile (which previously wasn't getting any gas) so the heroes can escape with Penny.

 - Back to the Future Part III: Subverted.
 Stuck in the old west with no gasoline to power the DeLorean, Doc Brown and Marty attempt this using the strongest liquor they were able to get their hands on.
-However, all it accomplishes is blowing out their engine.
+However, all it accomplishes is blowing out their fuel injector.

 - The Day After Tomorrow: Discussed.
 When the British scientists run out of fuel for their generator, one suggests using a bottle of scotch.
 The head scientist calls him mad for wanting to use a twelve year old scotch for fuel.
 He then reveals glasses suggesting they drink it instead.